 Of course Milan is a great place for shopping, from the Galleria Vittorio Emanuele II shopping arcade built in 1867 to boutique designer fashion shops in the Quadrilatero d’Oro, or Golden Quadrangle, and outlet bargain stores.
 Find the best places to shop in Milan for Fashionistas.

-Explore the sights with a guided tour, Best of Milan including the Last Supper, Duomo, and La Scala Theater or Italy’s Fashion Capital on a Segway.
-Eat your way through the city on the small group tour, Milan for Foodies, or take a small group cooking class.
+Explore the sights with a guided walking tour, Best of Milan including the Last Supper, Duomo, and La Scala Theater.

 Many foreign travelers enter Italy through Malpensa International Airport, to the northwest of the city.
 Transportation connects the airport to the central train station, a main rail hub for northern Italian cities and destinations.
 Buy Tickets for Malpensa Shuttle Bus.

-For more information, please visit Turismo Milano or get one of these guidebooks:
+For more information, please see Milan Travel Guide or get one of these guidebooks:

 This post may contain affiliate links to sites I believe are of benefit to travelers.
 There is no cost to you but the small amount of revenue helps defer the cost of bringing you this free information.